Home Rowing Machine Reviews 2023

 The Fitness Reality 4000MR is well worth a look.
 The full motion action of the oars replicates sculling and works more muscles in the upper body than the more common single handle rowing machines.
 It has some good features and is a well-made, sturdy machine that should keep you coming back for more.

-Update April 2020: We've upgraded our score to 80% - the more people who use this and feedback their view, the more we like it!
+UPDATE: APRIL 2020: We've upgraded our score to 80% - the more people who use this and feedback their view, the more we like it!

 Note: This website is an associate of Amazon and a number of other retailers.
 We earn a commission from sales generated via these links, but this does not influence how we rate the rowing machines we review.